arivictor/intentional-architecture-in-python/book/1-philosophy.md

 Not all complexity is equal; some of it is inherent to the problem, and some of it is self-inflicted.
 The job of architecture is to reduce accidental complexity so the team can focus on what matters.

-Essential complexity is the difficulty inherent to the domain itself.
-If you're building a tax calculation system, dealing with tax law is complex because tax law is complex.
+Essential complexity is the difficulty inherent to the problem (domain) you're solving itself.
+If you're building a tax calculation system, dealing with tax law is complex, because tax law is complex.
 If you're scheduling appointments across time zones with availability constraints, that's genuinely hard.
-This complexity can't be eliminated—it's the problem you're solving.
+This complexity can't be eliminated, it's the problem you're solving.

 Accidental complexity is everything else.
 It's the friction you introduce through poor choices, unclear boundaries, tangled dependencies, and technical debt.
 It's when you can't add a simple feature because you have to understand seventeen different layers first.
 It's when changing one thing breaks three unrelated things.
 It's when a new developer takes weeks to understand code that should take days.

 Accidental complexity multiplies over time.
 A small shortcut becomes a pattern.
 The pattern becomes a habit.
 The habit becomes "how we do things here."
 Before long, you're spending more time navigating the mess than solving actual problems.
-The essential complexity—the real work—gets buried under layers of self-inflicted confusion.
+The essential complexity gets buried under layers of self-inflicted confusion.

 Good architecture doesn't eliminate complexity.
 It organises it.
 It keeps the essential complexity visible and contained, so the team can reason about it clearly.
 It strips away the accidental complexity that obscures understanding and slows progress.